tearflake/symp-intro/hello-world.md

 #### Purpose

 Each programming framework we want to define can be required to satisfy some form of our interest.
 This form is written as syntax grammar rules, and may help catching errors before proceeding with further processing.
 Also, knowing that an expression satisfies given form, we can exclude a considerable amount of later checking, relieving us of later tedious work.
 In expression parsing in Symp, we are dealing with standard S-expressions.
 This expectation boils down the syntax check to mere pattern matching which we perform by normalized rules behaving similarly to parsing expression grammar (PEG) rules.
+Seek for more details in accompanying documentation.

 #### Grammar Overview